fmaste/Haskell/Nix.md

 reproducible environments.

-If you have never experienced ["DLL hell"](https://en.wikipedia.org/wiki/DLL_Hell) or needed to share a common environment between setups or colleagues then this "guide" is not for you, go watch one random Netflix series only to realize after 160 days watching TV non-stop that it was not good like the other 20 you have already watched.
+If you have never experienced ["DLL hell"](https://en.wikipedia.org/wiki/DLL_Hell) , needed to share a common environment with testing (continuous integration) or between setups or colleagues then this "guide" is not for you, go watch one random Netflix series only to realize after 160 days watching TV non-stop that it was not good like the other 20 you have already watched.

 ## How?